OrdinaryGeeks/Parkolor2019/README.md

 # Parkolor2019
 Entry for Github Game Challenge 2019.
 The game is basic.
 Left click or space to jump.
 Right click to attack.
 Absorb color from objects and lights.
-Use color banks to gain access to certain areas
+Use color banks to gain access to certain areas.
+Collect lights by standing where they spawn.
+They will respawn, 5 will always be spawned somewhere on the map.
+You can pass through walls if you have more color of each color component than the wall.
+Use Mouse Scroll wheel to switch from martial arts, to sword combat, or shooting a gun.